 Critters Without Litters is a 501c3 non-profit organization that boasts exceptional low-cost spay and neuter services.
-They provide top-tier pre-op and post-op care for your Kentucky pets as well.
+They provide top-tier pre-op and post-operative care for your Kentucky pets as well.
 They administer pain medication to your furry loved ones that last for 24 hours and they’ll give you said medication to take home upon request.
 Now that’s quality care.
-Call (859)734-0199 or mosey on over here to browse their website.
+Call (859) 734-0199 or click here to browse their website.

 Our friends at JustAnswer may be able to answer your veterinary questions.
 You won’t even need to leave the comfort of your home!

 No Kill Louisville offers free food to lower-income families and their Kentucky pets.
 They distribute said free food on the first and third Saturday of every month from 12 pm to 4 pm.
 You must complete an application in order to receive assistance.
 In addition, approved applicants won’t be able to pick up food more than once a month.
 You can click here to fill out the application and read the guidelines.
 Call (502) 536-8738.